Skip to Content

 South Carolina Temporary Assistance for Needy Families (TANF)

-South Carolina TANF is a time-limited program that assists very low-income families with dependent children who could not afford even basic necessities.
+South Carolina TANF is a time-limited program that provides temporary financial assistance and employment services to low-income families with dependent children.

-In South Carolina, most TANF benefits are limited to 24 months in a 10 year time period.
-The time limit may be extended due to hardship reasons, if specific criteria is met.
+In South Carolina, most TANF benefits are limited to 24 months within a 10-year period.
+This time limit may be extended in cases of hardship if specific criteria are met.

 What is the income limit for TANF in South Carolina?

 The income threshold for TANF in South Carolina is set at 50% of the federal poverty level.
-For example, a family of three earning $13,325 or less may qualify for TANF.
+For example, a family of three earning not more than $1,110 per month may qualify for TANF.

 How do I apply for TANF in South Carolina?